-- 1) Shall provide a balance of uses that foster vibrant, viable communities and economic opportunities and address outdated development patterns, such as antiquated subdivisions; and, - 2) Should allow the operation of real estate markets to provide adequate choices for residents and business, with the amount of land designated for future use not limited solely by the projected population. - 3) The minimum amount of land use required to accommodate the medium projections of the Office of Economic and Demographic Research for at least a 10-year planning period.
+1) Shall provide a balance of uses that foster vibrant, viable communities and economic opportunities and address outdated development patterns, such as antiquated subdivisions; and,

+- 2) Should allow the operation of real estate markets to provide adequate choices for residents and business, with the amount of land designated for future use not limited solely by the projected population. - 3) The minimum amount of land use required to accommodate the medium projections of the Office of Economic and Demographic Research for at least a 10-year planning period.

-According the applicant, this application is intended to allow a variety of housing types and community commercial uses within a single development.
-The goal would be create commercial uses within walking distance of residential uses to provide a development that will serve recent retirees and those needing more assistance as they age in place.
+According the applicant, this application is intended to allow affordable residential options for the residents of the City of Alachua.
 The proposed amendment would contribute to a balance of uses that fosters vibrant, viable communities and economic opportunities, and will allow the operation of real estate markets to provide adequate choices for residents and businesses.